iip-ecosphere/platform/platform/resources/ecsRuntime/README.md

 * `monitoringUpdatePeriod` defines a period in ms when internal metrics are updated and reported.
 * `autoOnOffboarding` always registers/removes the device to/from the central registry, failures are not reported.
 This is meant to be a debugging/development behavior rather than a production feature.
 Default is `true`, but shall be `false` in production settings.
 * `artifactInfixes` list of string file name indexes to be tried before a default artifact is loaded, e.g., to indicate device-specific containers.
-* `transport` defines the setup of the central transport server/broker. `password` and `user` are preliminary and may be removed in future versions.
+* `transport` defines the setup of the central transport server/broker. `authenticationKey` points to an entry in the identityStore providing the authentication information for this protocol.
+If TLS shall be used, the `keystoreKey` delivers the identity to open the associated keystore and `keyAlias` may point to a dedicated key in that keystore.
+TLS `hostnameVerification` may be explicitly enabled/disabled.
+Further, depending on context and utilized protocol, `gatewayPort` may indicate a port on `host` to allow for the transport converters to expose certain parts like platform status changes or AppAAS in terms of messages.
+If `gatewayPort` is negative, a local server may be created with an IP selected according to `netmask`.
 * `netMgr` sets up minimum or maximum port for automated ephemeral port assignment.
 Default range is 1024-65535 according to RFC 6056.
 The `netmask` has the same semantics as for `implementation`.

 ## Device AAS